 TGax Editor: Update D4.3 P636L60 as shown below.

-For each non-HT duplicate PPDU transmission that is a preamble punctured PPDU, each punctured 20 MHz subchannel is indicated as punctured by including the value of 01110001 in the 8 bits of the TXVECTOR parameter RU_ALLOCATION corresponding to the 242-tone RU that is most closely aligned with the punctured 20 MHz subchannel.
-Each 20 MHz subchannel that is not punctured is indicated as such by including the value of 11000000 in the 8 bits of the TXVECTOR parameter RU_ALLOCATION corresponding to the 242-tone RU that is most closely aligned with that 20 MHz subchannel.
+For each non-HT duplicate PPDU transmission that is a preamble punctured PPDU, each punctured 20 MHz subchannel is indicated as punctured by including the value of 113 (01110001 in binary representation) in the 8 bits of the TXVECTOR parameter RU_ALLOCATION corresponding to the 242-tone RU that is most closely aligned with the punctured 20 MHz subchannel.
+Each 20 MHz subchannel that is not punctured is indicated as such by including the value of 192 (11000000 in binary representation) in the 8 bits of the TXVECTOR parameter RU_ALLOCATION corresponding to the 242-tone RU that is most closely aligned with that 20 MHz subchannel.

 CID 20751